KillerAwesomexX/KayaysManualRandomizers/README.md

 Currently contains:
 - Splatoon 2: Octo Expansion
+- Manual Rhythm Game Randomizer
-- Mario Party 3 (though probably will not work since I have not updated it in a while)
+- Mario Party 3 (Mainly for archival, it would need to be updated in order to work)